Story of Ted Weisgal and Leisure Learning Unlimited

 The Class Factory stayed around for a

-couple of years after Donna sold it, but it was never
+couple of years after Deborah sold it, but it was never

 the same.
-Donna had been the heart and soul.
+Deborah had been the heart and soul.

 After the new owners stiffed me on my salary several